ksd3/ec601/TwitterSentimentAnalyzer/README.md

 ![Own Model](https://github.com/ksd3/ec601/blob/main/TwitterSentimentAnalyzer/images/selfml.png)

-My ML model thought that every tweet was negative, even though some of them were not.
+My ML model did not predict a single tweet to be positive!
 More training might be required